Cassidy was never wild about her smile.

 It seemed like a permanent condition.
 Her family never looked into getting her braces because they couldn’t afford them.
 “My family wasn’t in the top of the money scale.
 We had other things to pay for,” she says.

 Fast forward to 2018, when a 22-year-old Cassidy saw a Facebook ad for SmileDirectClub at 2 a.m.
 “I thought, ‘Hmm, that looks interesting,'” she says.
-While braces cost an average of US$5,000 to US$6,000, SmileDirectClub could straighten her teeth for up to 60% less than traditional braces.
+While braces cost an average of US$5,000 to US$6,000, SmileDirectClub could straighten her teeth for half the cost of traditional braces1.
 Cassidy was so impressed that she opened a savings account that week so she could start socking away money for her dream smile.

 Cassidy, a shift manager at a sandwich shop in Cleveland, spent the next nine months saving money for SmileDirectClub clear aligners.
 Her dad contributed money toward the cause too.
 “He had always known my teeth were a big insecurity for me, and he wanted to help,” she says.